 Enablers Of The Nagpur Startup Ecosystem

 The third-largest city of Maharashtra, Nagpur is home to a huge community of investors, accelerators, incubators and other ecosystem enablers.
-According to Inc42 DataLabs, the total funding of the Nagpur-based startups from 2014 to the end of the first quarter of 2019 was $442,091 across 8 deals.
+According to secondary research by DataLabs, the total funding of the Nagpur-based startups from 2014 to the end of the first quarter of 2019 was $442,091 across 8 deals.

 Among the investor community, Nagpur is home to the former President of TiE Nagpur, Shashikant Chaudhary.
 The cofounder of Nagpur Angels has backed and mentored many startups such as Shephertz, Mobikontech, CarIQ and Etext etc.